LW945/cuda-checkpoint/README.md

 This utility can be used to transparently checkpoint and restore CUDA state within a running Linux process, and can be combined with [CRIU](https://criu.org/Main_Page) (described below) to fully checkpoint CUDA applications.

+## 580 Features
+Display driver version 580 includes these features not present in 570:
+* GPU migration
+* Container partial passthrough support (also present in some 575 drivers)

+Demo programs show how to use GPU migration [using the API](src/r580-migration-api.c) and [using cuda-checkpoint](src/r580-migration-cli.c)

 ## 570 Features
 Display driver version 570 includes these features not present in 550:
 * NVML support